rhysd/actionlint/docs/checks.md

 [Playground](https://rhysd.github.io/actionlint#eJzLz7NSKCgtzuDKyk8qtuJSUChJLS4B0QoKRaV5xbr5QPnSpNK8klLdnESQHFiquCS1oBiiSkFBF6TSSiE1OSNfQT0jNScnXx0qo6CQmWIFVhyfmYJNdVJlKqra4BDXgHhPF6BYiGtwCE3cAQCKgUNq)

 Job IDs and step IDs in each jobs must be unique.
-IDs are compared in case insensitive. actionlint checks all job IDs and step IDs and reports errors when some IDs duplicate.
+IDs are compared in case insensitive. actionlint checks all job IDs and step IDs, and reports errors when some IDs duplicate.

 <a name="check-hardcoded-credentials"></a>
 ## Hardcoded credentials